Fortune Cookie Factory-Chinatown, San Francisco

-I hesitate, wondering if I am truly headed in the right direction.
+I hesitate, wondering if I am headed in the right direction.
 Following my instructions, I turn down a deserted alley, made more gloomy and lonely by the heavy San Francisco rain and gray January morning.
 The alley consists of back doors and fire escapes and garbage dumpsters and Chinese signs.
 I come upon one tiny English sign and smile – I am in the right place.

 The Golden Gate Fortune Cookie Factory is a hidden treat in the middle of Chinatown.
-Just inside the iron-gated front door, help yourself to a plate of flat, warm cookies.
+Inside the iron-gated front door, help yourself to a plate of flat, warm cookies.
 Kevin Chan, the factory manager and owner’s son, talks with me, shows me around, keeps the production line going, greets tourists, and answers phone calls.
 A man of many hats, Kevin and his family do almost everything to keep this fortune cookie bakery running.

 Small and compact, the factory (think large apartment) is a good example of how you really don’t need a lot of space to make things work.
 Along one wall, Mr. Chan’s uncle is surrounded by boxes and bags and is packaging cookies by hand.
 Piles of fortune cookies are scooped into containers for shipping to Chinatown customers and other restaurants and toy companies around the US and beyond.